What's Your Trade Worth?

 The Illinois Trade-In Tax Advantage

-In Illinois, sales tax is calculated on the net purchase price after the trade-in value is deducted, not on the full vehicle price.
-Illinois's state sales tax rate is 6.25%, plus local tax in Kankakee County.
-On a $42,000 vehicle purchase with a $12,000 trade-in, you pay sales tax on $30,000 rather than $42,000 — a tax savings of $750 at the state rate alone, before local taxes are factored in.
+In Illinois, sales tax on a vehicle purchase is calculated on the purchase price minus your trade-in value, not on the full price.
+The state rate is 6.25%, plus local Kankakee County tax on top of that.
+Using the same example: on a $42,000 purchase with a $12,000 trade, you're paying sales tax on $30,000 instead of $42,000.
+At the state rate alone, that's $750 back in your pocket before local taxes are even added in.

-If you sell your vehicle privately first and then buy from Court Street Ford separately, you lose that tax calculation advantage entirely — you pay full sales tax on the purchase price with no offset.
-For vehicles with meaningful trade value, the tax savings from a dealer trade-in can close the gap between trade-in value and private sale value considerably.
-Call (815) 635-6154 and our finance team will run the full comparison for your specific vehicle and purchase.
+If you sell your car privately and then buy from us separately, that calculation goes away.
+You pay full sales tax on the purchase price with no offset.
+For a vehicle with real trade value, the tax savings alone can close a big chunk of the gap between what a dealer pays and what a private buyer might.
+Call (815) 635-6154 and we'll run the full comparison for your vehicle and your specific purchase.

 What Affects Your Trade-In Value

-Condition — Interior wear, exterior damage, tire depth, and mechanical health all factor into the appraisal.
-Vehicles in clean condition trade at the high end of the range for their year and mileage.
-Be honest in the online tool — our appraisers will assess the vehicle in person and the offer will reflect actual condition regardless.
+Condition - Interior wear, exterior damage, tires, and mechanical health all factor in.
+Vehicles in clean condition come in at the top of the range for their year and mileage.
+Be straight with the online tool because our appraisers inspect every vehicle in person and the offer will reflect what they actually find.

-Make, Model & Trim — Market demand for specific vehicles varies considerably.
-Trucks and truck-based SUVs currently hold strong trade values in the Kankakee County market.
-Higher trims with popular packages and options appraise better than base models of the same year and mileage.
+Make, Model and Trim - Demand for specific vehicles shifts.
+Right now, trucks and truck-based SUVs are holding strong in the Kankakee County market.
+Higher trims with the right packages appraise better than base models at the same year and mileage, often by more than people expect.

-Accident & Title History — Clean titles with no reported accidents trade at the top of market.
-Vehicles with reported damage history, salvage titles, or flood history appraise at a meaningful discount.
-Our appraisers run a vehicle history report on every trade-in — if there's history on the vehicle, it will be reflected in the offer.
+Accident and Title History - A clean title with no reported accidents puts you at the top of market.
+Damage history, salvage titles, and flood history all come at a discount.
+We pull a vehicle history report on every trade, and if it's on the record, it'll be in the offer.

 Tips to Maximize Your Trade-In Value